Neural-Systems-at-UIO/nutil/docs/introduction.rst

 - It is an integral part of the QuickNII - ilastik - Nutil (QUINT) workflow for regional quantification of features such as cells with the regions defined by a reference atlas.
 - It supports transformation, file format conversion and renaming of the huge histological images that are typical of microscopy.
 - It developed as a standalone application and requires no coding experience to execute.

-   **PLEASE visit** `EBRAINS <https://ebrains.eu/service/quint/>`_ **for more information about the QUINT workflow and to find tutorials, examples of use, and          software download information.**

-The user specifies the input and output folders and the parameters for the pre-and post-processing operations in the Nutil graphical user interface (GUI).
+- The user specifies the input and output folders and the parameters for the operations in the Nutil graphical user interface.
 All functions operate in batch, and operate in parallel on multiple CPUs.

 .. |image1| image:: cfad7c6d57444e3b93185b655ab922e0/media/image2.png
    :width: 6.30139in
    :height: 2.33688in

+   **PLEASE visit** `EBRAINS <https://ebrains.eu/service/quint/>`_ **for more information about the QUINT workflow and to find tutorials, examples of use, and          software download information.**

 **QUINT tutorial**